olson-sean-k/nym/README.md

 From-patterns match source files to actuate using Unix-like globs.
 These globs resemble literal paths, but additionally support wildcards, character classes, and alternatives that can be matched against paths on the file system.
+Matches provide capture text that can be used in to-patterns.

 Forward slash `/` is **always** the path separator in globs and back slashes `\` are forbidden (back slash is used for escape sequences, but the literal sequence